wolram/VotoData/.claude/skills/clone-website/SKILL.md

 **What every builder agent receives:**
 - Path to the section screenshot in `docs/design-references/`
 - The complete CSS spec for every element (exact values, not approximations)
+- Every behavior this section exhibits: what triggers it, before/after states, transition properties, and the implementation approach (CSS transition, scroll listener, IntersectionObserver, keyframe animation, etc.)
 - Which assets to use (local paths in `public/`)
 - The actual text content (not descriptions of text)
 - Which shared components to import (`icons.tsx`, `cn()`, shadcn primitives)